Skip to content

 How do tariffs affect businesses in Alabama?

-The 10% Section 122 tariff affects all imports entering Alabama.
+The Section 301 forced-labor tariff — a two-tier 10%/12.5% duty that replaced the flat 10% Section 122 rate on July 24, 2026 — affects most non-EU imports entering Alabama, while EU-origin goods fall under the EU-US trade deal's 15% all-inclusive ceiling as of July 1, 2026.
 With $22B in annual imports, even a 1% tariff change represents 0.2 billion dollars in additional costs.
 Businesses should factor tariff costs into purchasing decisions and explore trade agreement benefits.

 Tariff rates change fast.
 Stay ahead.